kendylkey/Ethereum-FastCamp/README.md

 # Learn.
 Level Up.
-Launch your Dapp.
+Launch your Dapp. :rocket:

 The Hyperverse FastCamp is a series of mini boot camps designed to help Web2 developers start building for Web3 (Ethereum, Metis, and Flow) using the Hyperverse.